 Your smells and sounds are soothing

-The general sounds made by the body help relieve the cat when it falls asleep next to you.
+The general sounds made by the body helps relieve the cat when it falls asleep next to you.
 The continuous rhythm made by your breathing and pulse, as well as the rise and fall of the chest when regular breathing is taking place helps to soothe the cat while it sleeps.

 The unique smell of a cat’s owner is also a great soother, as the cat associates the owner, and that smell with the protection, companionship, and care provided.
 Basically, the majority of the regular smells and sounds made by humans help to relax the cat.